OnstakInc/cisco-tetration-hol/labguide/module10/README.md

 <div class="step" id="step-016"><a href="#step-016" style="font-weight:bold">Step 016</a></div>

+Change the time range to the last hour.

+> It may take a few minutes for the alarms to be triggered.
+Refresh the page until you see the alarms appear.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_016.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_016.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-017"><a href="#step-017" style="font-weight:bold">Step 017</a></div>

+Click to examine the alarm for the hostnamectl command.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_017.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_017.png" style="width:100%;height:100%;"></a>